 Early Reporting of Incidents

 Early reporting of potential claims, or “incidents,” can make all the difference in NORCAL’s ability to evaluate and defend actions initiated against you.
-NORCAL features a “good faith” early reporting policy, so there will be no adverse impact on the insurability of your practice.
+NORCAL features a “good faith” early reporting policy.

-Promptly contact a member of our Claims Team if you experience any of the following:
+Promptly report a potential claim if you experience any of the following:

 The information presented here is not intended to replace case-specific advice from either your legal counsel or NORCAL Mutual Insurance Company.